Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 Entertain the little ones while people are viewing your home

 Some families even send their kids to a babysitter during open houses or individual viewings too.
-This is to just to give
+This is just to give

 Prepare the kids for what is happening